department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/conversation-guide.md

 [Card Sort]

-Given what's important for you to know when visiting VA locations, how would you sort and categorize these scenarios.

 Now we're going to look at a number of different scenarios that can impact a VA facility's hours and services.
 I'd like you to review them and sort them in categories that makes the most sense to you.
-You can create and name the categories in whatever way makes the most sense to you.
+You then will name your categories.

+Given what's important for you to know when visiting VA locations, how would you sort and categorize these scenarios.

 ### Things to watch for: